Loxahatchee Road Improvements

 WHAT THIS MEANS for PARKLAND RESIDENTS / MOTORISTS:

-This project will be a complete makeover of the road through its entire span.
-Travel lanes will be widened to 11 feet, there will be bike lanes in both directions, a sidewalk along the south side of the road, and much of the roadway will have a landscaped median that will not only provide traffic calming, but will add a Parkland feel to the road.
-Additionally, there will be LED street lights along the entire length of Loxahatchee Road.
-The vision is to create a safe, bright aesthetically-pleasing passage from east to west in Parkland.
+This project will make Lox Road a safer road to travel—whether you are a motorist, a bicyclist, or a pedestrian.
+This will be a complete makeover of the road through its entire span.
+Travel lanes will be widened, there will be bike lanes in both directions, a sidewalk along the south side of the road, a new guardrail will be installed along the north side of the road, and portions of the roadway will have a landscaped median that will provide traffic calming in an aesthetically-pleasing way.